 Example 1: Your order is submitted on Friday at noon ET.
 The coffee is roasted Sunday and shipped via FedEx 2-day on Monday.
 It reaches you on Wednesday!

-Example 2: You submit an order for yourself on Tuesday at 7 p.m., and a second order for a friend on Wednesday at 4:59 a.m.
-Both get roasted and shipped on Wednesday via FedEx 2-day, and arrive at their respective destinations on Friday!
+Example 2: You submit an order on Monday at 11 p.m.
+It gets roasted on Tuesday, shipped on Wednesday via FedEx 2-day, and arrives at its destination on Friday!

 Unfortunately, we’re still in the midst of a global pandemic, and shipping delays are sometimes inevitable.
 If you’re concerned about the whereabouts of your shipment, or if for any reason you’re unsatisfied with your purchase, please contact us at email@example.com.
 We’ll make it right.